 Tourism, a spearhead

-Tourism is Florida's largest industry.
-In 2016, it brought $111.7 billion to the state's economy.
-Among the driving forces of this industry are of course the theme parks in the Orlando area, and especially Walt Disney World, which welcomes 16 million visitors per year and employs 70,000 people.
-The oldest of its four parks, the Magic Kingdom, opened in 1971, is the most visited Disney park in the world.
-Another important tourist attraction is the Everglades.
-This unique swampy area in the world is visited by about 1 million visitors per year.
-Threatened by climate change, the Everglades will be injected with 1.1 billion dollars by the Biden administration.
-Cruises also benefit a lot to Florida tourism, Miami is the first port in the world in terms of passenger traffic with 4 million cruise passengers.
+Tourism is Florida's leading industry.
+In 2016, it contributed $111.7 billion to the state's economy.
+Among the driving forces behind this industry are, of course, the Orlando area theme parks, and especially Walt Disney World, which welcomes 16 million visitors a year and employs 70,000 people.
+The oldest of its four parks - Magic Kingdom, opened in 1971, is the most visited Disney park in the world.
+Another major tourist attraction is the Everglades.
+This unique marshland area is visited by around 1 million people a year.
+Threatened by climate change, the Everglades will receive an injection of $1.1 billion from the Biden administration.
+Miami is the world's leading port in terms of passenger traffic, with 4 million cruise passengers.

 Florida, agricultural land

-It is not always imagined, but Florida is a fertile agricultural land and agriculture is a major part of the state's economy, along with tourism.
+It's not always easy to imagine, but Florida is a fertile agricultural land, and agriculture plays a major role in the state's economy, along with tourism.
 Fruit production is extremely dynamic, particularly in the south and center of the state.
-Florida produces 75% of the US orange crop.
-It also ranks first in the nation for grape production and second for sugarcane and horticulture.
-Florida has also developed cattle production and is home to 9 of the top 25 beef producers in the United States.
-Meat is Florida's number one agricultural export internationally.
+Florida accounts for 75% of American orange production.
+It also ranks first nationally for grape production and second for sugarcane and horticulture.
+Florida has also developed cattle farming, and is home to 9 of the top 25 beef producers in the United States.
+Meat is Florida's number 1 agricultural export.
 It also ranks third in the nation for horse breeding.
 Other products include fruits (mango, papaya, pineapple, avocado), vegetables, fish, soybeans and corn.

 A state

-Another story that few people know is that it was in Boca Raton, north of Miami, that IBM created the very first PC(Personal Computer) in 1981.
+Another little-known anecdote: it was in Boca Raton, north of Miami, that IBM created the very first PC(Personal Computer) in 1981.
 This technological legacy lives on today, and Florida is home to more than 27,000 companies in the sector, employing 220,000 people.
-This makes it the fourth largest state in the United States.
+It ranks fourth in the United States.
 Since the pandemic, the tech boom has been reinforced by the arrival of Californians from Silicon Valley.
-More and more companies are choosing to combine the good life with a favorable technological ecosystem.
-PayPal co-founder Bill Harris has announced that he will create a start-up in Miami, Nirvana Technology.
+More and more companies are choosing to combine a relaxed lifestyle with a favorable technological ecosystem.
+PayPal co-founder Bill Harris has announced plans to set up a start-up in Miami, Nirvana Technology.
 Other industry giants such as Spotify and Microsoft have also opened offices here.
-Another important advantage: the state has no income tax.
-Could South Florida be on its way to becoming a new Silicon Valley?
+Another significant advantage: the state has no income tax.
+Is South Florida becoming the new Silicon Valley?

 Head in the stars